WJSoftware/dr-fetch/README.md

 > Since **v0.8.0**

-This library currently supports, out of the box, the OK status codes, client error status codes and server error status codes that the MDN website list, and are therefore considered standardized.
+This library currently supports, out of the box, the OK status codes, client error status codes and server error status codes that the MDN website lists, and are therefore considered standardized.

 If you need to type a response based on any other status code not currently supported, just do something like this: